Quantum-One-DLT/bcc-sl/chain/README.md

   have already been added to the blockchain while local ones have not yet been added.
 * A database interface that stores UTXOs and stakes.
-* A wrapper over [Gideon], the scripting language used in transactions.
+* A wrapper over [Zerepoch], the scripting language used in transactions.
 * The mempool which holds the UTXOs (unspent transaction outputs) for a node.

-* Script : A wrapper over [Gideon], the scripting language used in transactions.
+* Script : A wrapper over [Zerepoch], the scripting language used in transactions.
 * Security : Security features which allows specific network addresses to be ignored.
 * Txp : Transaction processing.
 * Lrc : The Leaders and Richmen Computation which is used in the Proof-of-Stake protocol.